 People talk about their “Camino family”, a group of people they meet in the first week or two, and end up walking with the rest of the way.
 Bonded by the shared experience, these connections typically last much longer than the blisters and tears that mark the end of the road.

 For me, the experience was a bit different.
 I ended up with several small families instead of one larger one.
-I met Steven and Christine on my second day, and walked with them for a week until they finished their walk in Burgos.
+I met Steven and Christine on my second day, and walked with them for a week until they finished in Burgos.
 Cath, Ludo and Mallory became my new family for the next ten days until we split up in Leon, all headed on different routes.
 I walked the rest of the way to Santiago with Jessie and Wayne, and finished the last few days with a friend I’ve known for 30 years.
 Between them lay a motley collection of characters, young and old, from all over the world, who slipped in and out of my story, each adding their own little tweak to the tale.

 Saying goodbye, on the Camino as with travel in general, was painful and inevitable.
 I’m not sure whether having multiple families made it better or worse, but it sucked regardless.
 I wanted to keep them all in my life.